Reporting

 The Hidden Risk of Unmerged Client Histories

 You cannot report on what you cannot trust.
-But the danger is not just duplicate records; it is fragmented client histories.
+Whether it's from duplicate records or fragmented data, the danger is incomplete client histories.

 When a client interacts with your organization through multiple channels or with different staff members, their story gets split.
 One case manager might have notes about housing instability, while another has records of employment services.
-If these records are not unified, you see only a fraction of the client's journey.
+If these records aren't unified, you see only a fraction of the client's journey.

 This fragmentation creates two critical problems for reporting: